andrewdalpino/ProtHash/README.md

-# ESM ProtHash
+# ProtHash

 A protein language model that outputs amino acid sequence embeddings for use in clustering, classification, locality-sensitive hashing, and more.
-Distilled from the [ESMC](https://www.evolutionaryscale.ai/blog/esm-cambrian) family of models with deep comprehension of protein structure, ProtHash produces contextual embeddings that align in vector space according to the sequences' atomic structure.
+Distilled from the [ESMC](https://www.evolutionaryscale.ai/blog/esm-cambrian) family of models, ProtHash produces contextual embeddings that align in vector space according to the sequences' underlying biological properties such as structure and function.
 Trained on the [SwissProt](https://huggingface.co/datasets/andrewdalpino/SwissProt-Gene-Ontology) dataset to mimic the activations of its ESMC teacher model, ProtHash embeddings have near-perfect similarity to ESMC embeddings but at a greatly reduced computational cost.

 ## Key Features

 - **Blazing fast and efficient**: ProtHash uses as few as 1.5% of its ESMC teacher's total parameters to achieve near-perfect cosine similarity between the two embedding spaces.

-- **Structurally-relevant**: Structurally similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing based on atomic structure.
+- **Biologically-relevant**: Biologically similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing based on atomic structure.

 - **Compatible with ESMC**: ProtHash can output embeddings in its native or ESMC teacher's dimensionality - allowing it to serve as either a faster drop-in approximation to ESMC embeddings or a more efficient compressed representation.